tylpk1216/KoboPageTurner/README.md

 * GET /right -> right page.
 * GET /exit -> shutdown the Web Server.

-You could use my [example](AndroidClient/HTTPShortcuts/shortcuts.json) and import to your HTTP Request Shortcuts app.
+You could use my [example](AndroidClient/HTTPShortcuts/shortcuts.json), modify your ip address, and import to your HTTP Request Shortcuts app.

 ## My Page Setting
 Actually I do not know the formula of pixelToValue when sending the touch event.
 I used "cat /dev/input/event1" to catch raw data.
 This is my area setting to turn page.